Aangemeld als:

 This editorial analysed the European cycling industry's 2022 data, highlighting regional variations in sales, production, and consumer behavior.
 He emphasizes the importance of understanding local market dynamics and adapting strategies accordingly.
 Lucas also discusses challenges such as supply chain disruptions and the growing influence of e-bikes on market trends.

-Fluent in four languages and having lived in five countries, I bridge continental and cultural gaps that often undermine global growth; whether that means aligning misjudged pricing strategies, assuring perceived product values and positioning, resolving supply/demand mismatches, or translating aftersales expectations across continents.
-My international and intercultural life experience has helped me develop an ability to rapidly learn new contexts and disciplines and deliver professional results, even in unfamiliar or evolving environments.
-I don't only translate language and context; I interpret intent.
-I help brands see through their customers’ eyes, and then reframe their offer to match expectations across price, value, and service.
+Fluent in four languages and having lived in five countries, I bridge the continental and cultural gaps that undermine global growth: misjudged pricing, misread value perception, disengaged export product positioning, supply/demand mismatches, or aftersales expectations that don't travel.
+I don't only translate language.
+I interpret intent.
+I help brands see through their customers' eyes, then reframe their offer accordingly.

-Markets don’t just follow a good product.
+Markets don't just follow a good product.
 They follow the people behind it.
-Every market, project, and product I take on is unique, but the goal is always the same: make it work, and make it grow.
-I help brands convert intent into action, and action into results.
-Let’s talk about how I can help you earn that trust - and sustain it.
+Let's talk about how I can help you earn that trust and sustain it.

 I am currently accepting new clients, and I am glad to meet in person.
 Drop me a line via the contact form to the left, or by meeting me at one of the events I'll be attending.